Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 whereas the others are semiconductor sensors.

+The script writes a tab separated value formated text file with

+ISO 8601 date and time.
+This format is compatible with python's pandas

+and plotly packages as well as with spreadsheet processing.

-This script either logs temperature measurements with its own timer,
+The script either logs temperature measurements with its own timer,

 or, alternatively, records a single data frame, suitable for periodic